markmo/dltemplate/README.rst

 17. Exploring classical NLP techniques for multi-label classification.
 18. Basic usage of Sonnet to organize a TensorFlow model
 19. Basic principles of a Bidirectional LSTM for named entity recognition
+20. Basic principles of Conditional Random Fields (CRF) and comparison with Bi-LSTM on the same task

 Datasets